TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 Homoiconicity is a feature rarely provided by languages.
 It is very powerful, but it basically forces to keep the language at the level of its own AST (Abstract Syntax Tree), which in turn means that you cannot add a proper abstraction, or, if you prefer, a proper high level language, if we identify with this term a computer language that is similar to the human language.

-Famous examples of higher level languages that are homoiconic are Lisp and Prolog.
+Famous examples of high level languages that are homoiconic are Lisp and Prolog.
 Lisp is a language that manages lists and its syntax is based on... lists.
 This means that you can pass Lisp code to a function and transform it like you would do with standard data.

-Back to the Amiga code, the line we are interested in is
+Back to the Motorola Assembly code, the line we are interested in is

 ``` m68k
 000015c8: 313c 4ef9                 move.w  #0x4ef9,-(a0)
 ```

-This stores at the address contained in `a0` the hexadecimal number `0x4ef9`, before decrementing the address itself for the purpose of the algorithm.
+This decrements the address contained in `a0` by 2 bytes, then stores at the resulting address the hexadecimal number `0x4ef9`.

 The interesting part is that the number `0x4ef9` has a specific meaning for the Motorola 68000 processor, and namely that of the `jmp` instruction.
 This is clearly shown by the tables in the Programmer's Reference Manual (Section 8, Instruction Format Summary, 8-15).